 Legislation & Regulation

 The Planning Act establishes the rules for land use planning within the Province of Ontario and describes how land may be controlled.
 The Provincial Policy Statement is a guidance document issued under the Planning Act that contains clear, overall policy directions on matters of provincial interest related to land use planning and development.
 Municipalities implement these policies through Official Plans and local Zoning By-laws.

 The function of Conservation Authorities is to regulate land uses in flood zones for the protection of people and property and to coordinate the implementation of source water protection planning.
 Regulations can take the form of development set back requirements from natural heritage features and hazardous lands to land use regulations that protect our water sources from environmental contaminants.
 Find your local Conservation Authority or use the links below for more information about the Conservation Authorities in Middlesex County.

 The Local Planning Appeal Tribunal (LPAT) is an adjudicative tribunal that hears cases in relation to a range of municipal planning, financial, and land matters such as Official Plans, Zoning By-laws, Subdivision Plans, Consents and Minor Variances, and other issues assigned by Ontario statutes.
 The LPAT reports to the Ministry of the Attorney General.
 When an Applicant appeals to the LPAT, Middlesex County does not have the authority to make any decisions, however, the LPAT provides the municipality the opportunity to work with the Applicant to resolve issues.
 To learn more about the LPAT, visit:

 Middlesex County's interactive mapping tool allows you to view map layers in order to get information about locations in the County.
-Search by address, intersections, streets, or facilities to find a location.
-Many different layers of information are available such as property parcels, roads, zoning, and aerial photos.
+Search by address, streets, or facilities to find a location.
+Many different layers of information are available such as property parcels, roads, and aerial photos.